jcnh74/Wordpress/wp-content/plugins/bulk-delete/readme.txt

 *   First version

 == Upgrade Notice ==

+= 5.5.4 =
+Fixed a security bug that allowed non-privileged users to delete posts

 = 5.5.3 =
 Added the ability to delete users based on registration date